Equations over Finite Monoids with Infinite Promises: Introduction

 Over \emph{finite} structures, it has been known for several decades that the equation satisfiability problem for finite groups is solvable in polynomial time when the group is commutative, and is NP-complete otherwise~\cite{Goldmann02:ic}.
 For finite monoids, a similar dichotomy has been obtained by Kl\'ima, Tesson, and Th\'erien: the equation satisfiability problem is solvable in polynomial time for \emph{{regular}} commutative monoids, and is NP-complete otherwise \cite{KTT07:tcs}.

-\paragraph*{Generalized Equations}Two possible approaches to obtaining polynomial-time algorithms for more general and more expressive problems than equation satisfiability are as follows.
-From here on, we do not necessarily allow arbitrary constants to appear in the terms given as input to the equation satisfiability problem.
+\paragraph*{Generalized Equations} From here on we do not necessarily allow constants to appear in the instances of the equation satisfiability problem.
+We outline two possible approaches to obtaining polynomial-time algorithms solving more general problems than equation satisfiability.

 On the one hand, one can start with a tractable equation satisfiability problem and additionally allow in the input constraints that are \emph{not} equations.
 A natural example for this is to allow e.g.\ constraints of the form $s(x_1,\dots,x_n)\neq t(x_1,\dots,x_n)$ or $(x_1,\dots,x_r)\in R$, where $R\subseteq\alg A^r$ is a fixed subset.
 The appropriate framework to study these problems is that of \emph{constraint satisfaction problems} whose templates are expansions $\rel A=(\alg A, R)$ of algebraic structures by a relation; we introduce this terminology formally in~\Cref{sect:prelims}.
 For finite commutative groups, Feder and Vardi~\cite{Feder98:monotone} showed that allowing any constraint that is not itself expressible by a system of equations (so-called cosets) yields an NP-hard problem.
 Interestingly, this is not true for finitely generated commutative groups~\cite{CSPExpansionsFreeAbelianGroups} and in particular it is possible in this setting to decide the satisfiability of a system of equations together with disequality constraints as above.